oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 In recent years, the increased cost of living has become a significant global issue, making it difficult for many people to maintain their standard of living.
 This project was motivated by the desire to understand how living costs compare with average annual salaries across different countries, and to explore which countries offer the greatest affordability.

 **Problem statement:**
-" A high salary does not necessarily mean a better quality of life if the cost of living is also high"
+" A high salary does not necessarily translate into greater affordability when the cost of living is also high."

 **Approach:**
 Datasets from the OECD and Numbeo were reviewed and consolidated into a single analytical dataset using SQL (MySQL).
 I then developed an interactive Power BI dashboard to compare countries using salary, cost of living, purchasing power, and a custom Salary Value Score to evaluate overall affordability.